-I made myself take the night to digest, but I'm still a bit sad about it.
-You'd think, after making my living for more than twenty years on a street unaccustomed to allowing any truth to get in the way of a good story (or whatever Mark Twain actually said: I prefer the line about first getting your facts, after which you can distort them at your leisure, myself, not that I ever, ever did this, you understand, there are exceptions to every rule, blah), that I'd be utterly immune to a tad of truth-bending.
-Granted, the disclaimer is clearly displayed before the film even starts: that the feature is based on a true story.
-In which case, why call the poor bloke Paul Potts?
+I made myself take the night to digest.
+I'm still a bit sad about it.
+You might think that a former hack would be immune to a little truth-bending.
+Granted, the disclaimer is clearly displayed before the film starts: that the feature is based on a true story.
+In which case, why call the guy Paul Potts?

-The first thing that grated on me, as a Welshwoman, was Corden's complete lack of Welshness.
-It was pathetic, really.
-The little bugger lives in Port Talbort, for Christ's sake (and his pronunciation of his town annoyed me too: we say TALbot, not TALLbot).
+The first thing that grated on me, a Welshwoman, was Corden's lack of Welshness.
+It was pathetic.
+The bugger lives in Port Talbort.
+His pronunciation of his town annoyed me too: we say TALbot, not TALLbot.
 The real Paul spent his childhood in Bristol before moving to Wales, and speaks in an accent best described as Bristolian Welsh.

-There was worse.
 Potts the Real has a degree in Humanities, and once worked as a Bristol City councillor.
-Corden's Potts was a bullied academic failure with no future beyond that of salesman in the local mobile phone shop – oh, and a brief stint in the steelworks.
-The distortions thereafter come fast and thick: not least the beam-me-up depiction of his wedding night, when Paul confesses to Julz (in real life Julie-Ann, irresistibly played by Alexandra Roach) that he has 'never done this before.'
-'I've had thousands', his bride deadpans.
+Corden's Potts was a bullied academic failure with no future beyond that of salesman in the local mobile phone shop and a brief stint in the steelworks.
+The distortions thereafter come fast and thick, not least the beam-me-up depiction of his wedding night, when Paul confesses to Julz (in real life Julie-Ann, played by Alexandra Roach) that he has 'never done this before.'
+'I've had thousands,' his bride deadpans.
 The real Paul had his share of girlfriends too.
-To portray him as a virginal fumbling fatty, on top of all his other loserliness, was a piss-take too far.
+To portray him as a fat, fumbling virgin, on top of his other loserliness, was a stretch too far.

-Against all odds.
-The moral of the Paul Potts story is this, isn't it: that without the magic wand of Simon Cowell, Potts might still be toiling in the phone shop, or shovelling slag.
-Like Susan Boyle he dreamed a dream.
-He made it over the rainbow: one of the few I-want-this-sooo-muchers who ever do.
-What happens to the losing contestants beyond the money-spinning touring shows?
+The moral of the Paul Potts story is this, isn't it: that without the magic wand of Simon Cowell, Potts might still be toiling in the phone shop or shovelling slag.
+Like Susan Boyle, he dreamed a dream.
+He made it over the rainbow: one of the few I-want-this-sooo-muchers who did.
+What happens to the losers beyond the money-spinning tours?
 Who cares.
 Cowell can't do.
 He is reborn as the Wizard of Oz, reinforcing his own self-madeness.
-Dishing out brains and hearts, and courage, and new teeth, even.
+Dishing out brains and hearts, and courage, and teeth.
 Winging Dorothy Gale back to Kansas.
 Making Emperor's New Clothes.